 I began writing in 2007, whilst on my enforced break from acting.
 I had an idea for a play and named it after the first record I ever bought.
 Unfortunately, this was Save Your Kisses For Me by The Brotherhood of Man.
-In my defence I was very young and had questionable musical taste – as opposed to now, when I’m older and have questionable musical taste.
+In my defence I was very young and had questionable musical taste – as opposed to now, when I’m older and have appalling musical taste.
 From the play’s success, I became the In-House writer for Heartbreak Productions, writing and adapting plays for national tours.
-I’ve also had the pleasure of adapting three of David Walliam’s wonderful children’s novels as well as having my own independent plays produced.
-My first novel, The Rainbow Player, has just been published.
+I’ve also had the pleasure of adapting four of David Walliam’s wonderful children’s novels as well as having my own independent plays produced.
+My first novel, The Rainbow Player, was published in 2017.
 Please see the bottom of the page for a full CV.

 20 : 40